AlinT84/Testing-Project-for-Automation-Exercise-E-commerce-Website/README.md

 # Introduction:

-The scope of the final project for ITF Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application.
+The scope of the final project for the ITF Manual Testing Course is to use all gained knowledge through the course and apply them in practice, using a live application.

 Application under test: [**Automation Exercise**](https://www.automationexercise.com/) e-commerce website